Create an SMB volume for Azure NetApp Files

 Specify the name for the volume that you are creating.

 A volume name must be unique within each capacity pool.
 It must be at least three characters long.
-You can use any alphanumeric characters.
+The name must begin with a letter.
+It can contain letters, numbers, underscores ('_'), and hyphens ('-') only.

 You can't use